Kong/kong-pongo/README.md

 At least the api-key must be encrypted as a secret.
 Follow the instructions above to encrypt and add them to the `.travis.yml` file.

+A valid GitHub access token is also required to refresh the Kong Enterprise code, and must be specified as a `GITHUB_TOKEN` environment variable.

 [Back to ToC](#table-of-contents)

 ## Running Pongo in Docker